AI Use Cases/Logistics

 1

-Step 1: ELD devices, telematics platforms, shop management systems, and your TMS feed normalized vehicle health, operational, and maintenance history data into a centralized data lake.
-Ingestion pipelines handle real-time streaming from active vehicles and batch loads from historical records, with automated data validation to flag missing or corrupted fields.
+Step 1: ELD devices, telematics platforms, shop management systems, and your TMS feed vehicle health, operational, and maintenance history data into one shared pipeline.
+The pipeline handles live streams from active vehicles and batch loads from historical records, with automated checks that flag missing or corrupted fields.

 2